 BUT, in the same way, you do not really observe every law, because not every law is for you, or observing the law is circumstantial.
 But you do keep all of the laws of your country…or at least, we hope you do.
 There are laws if you are driving a car, flying an airplane, starting a business, owning a house, etc., etc. But, if you are not driving a car, you cannot observe the traffic laws.

-Or, if you are not a pilot, the laws of flying are not for you.
+Or, if you are not a pilot, the laws of flying are not for you to actively follow.
 But, all the laws are for all of the citizens of your country.

 And just like you need to figure out how the laws of your country relate or don’t specifically relate to you, we need to look at the Word of God and see what commandments are written for you specifically, based on who you are, where you live, what you do for a living, if you have a family, if you own land, if you loan money, etc, etc.

 So we have said all of that say this, there are several things that you can start working on in a time when there is no temple and altar, there are no Levitical priests functioning, and we largely do not live in an agrarian society.

 1. Rest on the Sabbath, the seventh day of the week.
 For more on this please see (click on the title) our teachings,

 2. Change your diet to match the dietary instructions found in Leviticus 11.
 For some insight on this, you may find these teachings to be of interest (click on the titles to go to the teachings):